X-TIME: An in-memory engine for accelerating machine learning on tabular data with CAMs: Abstract

 \section{Abstract}

 Structured, or tabular, data is the most common format in data science.
 While deep learning models have proven formidable in learning from unstructured data such as images or speech, they are less accurate than simpler approaches when learning from tabular data.
 In contrast, modern tree-based Machine Learning (ML) models shine in extracting relevant information from structured data.
 An essential requirement in data science is to reduce model inference latency in cases where, for example, models are used in a closed loop with simulation to accelerate scientific discovery.
 However, the hardware acceleration community has mostly focused on deep neural networks and largely ignored other forms of machine learning.
 Previous work has described the use of an analog content addressable memory (CAM) component for efficiently mapping random forests.
-In this work, we focus on an overall analog-digital architecture implementing a novel increased precision analog CAM and a programmable network on chip allowing the inference of state-of-the-art tree-based ML models, such as XGBoost and CatBoost.
-Results evaluated in a single chip at 16nm technology show 119$\times$ lower latency at 9740$\times$ higher throughput compared with a state-of-the-art GPU, with a 19W peak power consumption.
+In this work, we develop an analog-digital architecture that implements a novel increased precision analog CAM and a programmable chip for inference of state-of-the-art tree-based ML models, such as XGBoost, CatBoost, and others.
+Thanks to hardware-aware training, X-TIME reaches state-of-the-art accuracy and 119$\times$ higher throughput at 9740$\times$ lower latency with $>150\times$ improved energy efficiency compared with a state-of-the-art GPU \ul{for models with up to 4096 trees and depth of 8}, with a 19W peak power consumption.

-\section{Introduction}
+\section{INTRODUCTION}

+\IEEEPARstart{E}{xtracting} relevant information from structured (i.e., tabular) data is the foundation of practical data science.
+Tabular data consists of a matrix of samples organized in rows, each of which has the same set of features in its columns, and is commonly used for medical, financial, scientific, and networking applications, enabling efficient search operations on large-scale datasets\ul{, making them one of the most common sources of data in the data science industry.
+Moreover, data collected in real-time for heterogenous sources, for example during scientific experiments, are organized in tabular data and with fast processing may lead to in-the-loop intelligent control.}

+While deep learning has shown impressive improvements in accuracy for unstructured data, such as image recognition or machine translation, tree-based machine learning (ML) models still outperform neural networks in classification and regression tasks on tabular data~\cite{grinsztajn_why_2022}, \ul{including modern Transformers for tabular data}~\cite{huang2020tabtransformer}.
+This difference in model accuracy is due to robustness to uninformative features of tree-based models, bias towards a smooth solution of neural networks models, and in general the need for rotation variant models where the data is rotation variant itself, as in the case of tabular data~\cite{grinsztajn_why_2022}.
+With high model accuracy, ease of use, and explainability~\cite{lundberg_local_2020} tree-based ML models are greatly preferred by the data science community~\cite{kaggle_state_2021}, with $>74\%$ of data scientists preferring to use these models while $<40\%$ choose neural networks in a recent survey.